rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 * _Access sequence_ $$ acc(q) $$: the shortest known string that reaches
   state $$ q $$ in the target.
 * _Spanning tree_: a mapping from each known state to its access sequence.
-  The dual of the PTA from RPNI (where PTA maps strings to states, the spanning tree maps states to strings).
+  A dict from state to the shortest string known to reach it.
-* _Open transition_: a transition $$ \delta(q, a) $$ whose target state
+* _Open transition_: a transition from state $$ q $$ on symbol $$ a $$ whose
-  has no access sequence yet.
-The TTT equivalent of L*'s closedness violation.
+  target state has no access sequence yet, meaning TTT has not yet determined which state it leads to.
 * _Counterexample decomposition_: the process of finding the split point in a counterexample, extracting a new discriminator, and splitting a leaf in the DT.